Why travel with us?

 The following airlines fly directly to Quito:

-October is considered low season so you can find reasonable airfares for $650 or less.
+Early June is considered low season so you can find reasonable airfares for $700 or less.

 What Time Is It in Ecuador?

 Mainland Ecuadorian time is GMT -5 hours, which is the same as US Eastern Standard Time Zone (ET).
-Ecuador does not use daylight savings time and, because of this, there’s 1-hour difference in October.
+In December, the time in Ecuador is the same time as in the US (ET)

 Since Ecuador is near the equator, you can expect approximately 12 hours of daylight each day.
 It is dark by 6:30 pm.

-Will I need an adaptor for my electronic devices?
+Will I need an adapter for my electronic devices?

 How available are Wi-Fi spots?